adhipatya3552/Diagnoso/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🆘 Support

-For support, email support@diagnosa.com or create an issue in the repository.

-## 🔮 Roadmap

-- [ ] Telemedicine video calls integration
-- [ ] AI-powered symptom checker
-- [ ] Integration with electronic health records (EHR)
-- [ ] Mobile app development
-- [ ] Multi-language support
-- [ ] Advanced analytics dashboard
-- [ ] Insurance integration
-- [ ] Pharmacy integration

 ---

 **Built with ❤️ for better healthcare**